ssvlabs/gitbook-docs/docs/based-applications/user-guides/deposit-to-strategy.md

   <img src="/img/deposit-to-strategy-6.jpeg" alt="" />
 </div>

-## 4. Check asset is deposited
+## 4. Verify asset is deposited

-Once the transaction completes, naviagate back to the My Account page, and click the drop-down for the asset deposited.
+Once the transaction completes, navigate back to the My Account page, and click the drop-down for the asset deposited.

 The strategy and amount deposited to will now show up here.